Skip to content

 Idle (Idle) Client connections with zero current requests Resource: Utilization

-Total (Total) Client request count Work: Throughput
+Total (Total) Number of client requests Work: Throughput

 Nginx (Open Source) Nginx Plus